Imageomics/HDR-anomaly-challenge/pages/evaluation.md

 There are 2 phases.
 Each test data set is split into a development set and a final test set.
 1. **Development phase:**
 	* The provided training data contains:
-		- Images of all Species A subspecies: these images are considered normal (not anomaly) cases.
+		- Images of all Species A subspecies: these images are considered "normal" (not anomaly) cases.
-		- A signal set comprising the signal, most common hybrid: these images are considered anomaly cases.*
+		- A signal set comprising the most common hybrid: these images are considered anomaly cases.*
-	* The goal is to develop an algorithm to detect hybrid instances.
+	* The goal is to develop an algorithm to detect hybrid instances (the anomaly cases).
 	* Upload your model: feedback will be provided on the development set until the end of the challenge:
 		1. Detect signal and non-signal hybrid subspecies of Species A.
 		2. Detect signal hybrid subspecies of the mimic Species B.